-linguist can't help but be impressed by the Internet.
-It is an extraordinarily diverse medium, holding a mirror up to many sides of our linguistic nature.
-The World Wide Web, in particular, offers a home to virtually all the styles which have so far developed in the written language newspapers, scientific reports, bulletins, novels, poems, prayers - you name it, you'll find a page on it.
-Indeed, it is introducing us to styles of written expression which none of us has ever seen before.
-It has often been said, the Internet is a social revolution - yes, indeed, but it seems to me that it is also a linguistic revolution.
+A linguist can't help but be impressed by the Internet.
+It's an extraordinarily diverse medium, holding a mirror up to so many sides of our linguistic nature.
+The World Wide Web, in particular, offers a home to virtually all the styles which have so far developed in the written language - newspapers, scientific reports, bulletins, novels, poems, prayers - you name it, you'll find a page on it.
+Indeed, it's introducing us to new styles of written expression which none of us have ever seen before - animated language, in particular.
+Words which appear and disappear, in varying colours.
+Sentences which slide onto the screen and off again.
+Letters which dance before your eyes.
+The Web is truly part of a new linguistic medium - more dynamic than traditional writing, and more permanent than traditional speech.
+It's often been said, the Internet is a revolution - yes, indeed, but it's also a linguistic revolution.